olachrzan/currency_converter_react/README.md

 # 💲 Currency Converter with React

+This project is the result of developing the [previous version of currency converter](https://github.com/olachrzan/currency_converter).

+Now you can convert PLN to any currency you want.<br>
+Currency rates are taken from external API every time you open or reload the website.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a simple currency converter.<br>
-You can convert PLN to any currency you want.<br>
-Currency rates are taken from external API every time you open or reload the website.

 ## Demo
 You can find the demo [here](https://olachrzan.github.io/currency_converter_react/)